lisp-mirror/clcon/doc/demo-tour.md

 Switching between windows
 -----------
-Some tools contain `Window` menu.
-Watch the menu to see how to switch to other tools.
-E.g. press `Control-.` to switch back to console.
+In the editor, press `Control-.` to switch back to console.
+In the console, press `Control-Shift-e` to switch to editor.

 Compiling file from editor
 ------------